TheLogicMaster/switch-gdx/README.md

 the title and author variables and the asset copy paths, if not in `core/assets`.
 Any source paths to be used with the jnigen style native code inlining also needs to be added to the transpiler arguments in `switch/build.gradle`.
-As far as [libraries](LIBRARIES.md) are concerned, if they require using GDX reflection, then those classes need to be added to the `switch.json` `"reflective"` class pattern list.
+As far as [libraries](LIBRARIES.md) are concerned, if they require using GDX reflection, then those classes need to be added to the `switch.json` `reflective` class pattern list.
 The list of verified libraries details the needed config entries.
 To enable the Ryujinx emulator, download/install it then set `ryujinxPath` in the `local.properties` file (Create if needed).
 Make sure Java Home points to Java 16 or select a Java 16 JDK as the Gradle JDK in Intellij build settings.
 Ensure that the project itself compiles with the Java 8 language level.